A Case of Mistaken Identity?

 A copy of this mysterious print is included in My Picture Book of Railways published by Ward, Lock & Co., a copy of which is in the author's collection.
 There is no publication date given in the book, but it is inscribed To Eric from Uncle Vic, Xmas 1924.
 The book must have been available for some time as other copies have been seen with dedications dated two decades later.
 The image is captioned 'A locomotive drawing private coaches at Abingdon Road station (1844)'.
 What makes it more intriguing is that the image in the book is attributed thus Print supplied by Great Western Railway.
 You would have thought they at least would have known where it was.

 In the early years of railways, flat wagons were provided to convey private coaches complete with their passengers in relative comfort.
-Facilities would also have been provided for the conveyance of the horses, or horses could be hired at the destination station, so journeys could be continued at the far end- a sort of early park and ride scheme for the rich.
+Facilities would also have been provided for the conveyance of the horses, or horses could be hired at the destination station so journeys could be continued at the far end.
 However, there appears to be a stage coach with many outside passengers on the leading wagon, a very exposed and precarious place to be.
-Artistic licence has gone a bit too far as stage coaches were probably never carried and passengers would have travelled inside so as to enjoy the comparative luxury of their private carriage, which was the whole idea.
+Artistic licence has gone a bit too far as stage coaches were probably never carried and passengers would have travelled inside so as to enjoy the comparative luxury of their private carriage.
+Some early First Class carriage bodies, such as those on the Liverpool and Manchester railway, were designed to look like their road going counterparts - possibly explaining the origin of the term 'railway carriage'.

 A colour version of the print is held in the National Railway Museum Collection and may be viewed or purchased via the Science & Society Picture Library website.